apache/spark/docs/running-on-kubernetes.md

   <td><code>(none)</code></td>
   <td>
    Specify the local location of the krb5 file to be mounted on the driver and executors for Kerberos interaction.
-   It is important to note that for local files, the KDC defined needs to be visible from inside the containers.
+   It is important to note that the KDC defined needs to be visible from inside the containers.
   </td>
 </tr>
 <tr>